 A forecast is a bet on horses you think will come first and second in a race in that order.
 A tricast is the top three in order too.
 Whatever is won on the first horse then rolls over to the second or third meaning the returns can multiply.

-A 3 selection wager made up of 4 different bets.
+A Trixie bet is a 3 selection wager made up of 4 different bets.
 3 doubles and 1 treble.
-Two winning choices is enough to generate a return.
+Two winning choices are enough to generate a return.
 This is commonly used in betting shops for horses with short prices.

-A 3 selection wager made up of 7 different bets.
+A Patent bet is a 3 selection wager made up of 7 different bets.
 3 singles, 3 doubles and 1 treble.
 Just one winning choice is enough to earn a positive return.
 However, each losing selection will significantly impact the returns of the bet.

-A 4 selection wager made up of 11 bets.
+A Yankee bet is a 4 selection wager made up of 11 bets.
 6 doubles, 4 trebles and a fourfold accumulator.
 Two or more selections winning is enough to generate a return but the odds are very much in the betting sites favour.

-A 4 selection wager made up of 15 bets.
+A Lucky15 bet is a 4 selection wager made up of 15 bets.
 4 singles, 6 doubles, 4 trebles and a fourfold accumulator.
-One or more winning selections is enough to generate a return.
-The “Lucky” part is also due to some bookies offering various different offers for the bet.
+One or more winning selections are enough to generate a return.
+The “Lucky” part is also due to some bookies offering various offers for the bet.
 Check with the bookie to see what bonuses they have.

 Canadian or Super Yankee